fauna/faunadb-ruby/README.md

 require 'fauna'
 ```

-### Configuring the API
+### Creating a Connection

-All API requests start with an instance of `Fauna::Connection`.
+All API requests pass through a `Fauna::Client`, which wraps around
+a `Fauna::Connection` instance.

 Creating a connection requires either a token, a server key, or a
 client key.